fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://busk3r.medium.com/hacking-graphql-for-fun-and-profit-part-1-understanding-graphql-basics-72bb3dd22efa">-Hacking GraphQL for Fun and Profit — Part 1 — Understanding GraphQL Basics</a>

+<a href="https://busk3r.medium.com/hacking-graphql-for-fun-and-profit-part-2-methodology-and-examples-5992093bcc24">-Hacking GraphQL for Fun and Profit — Part 2— Methodology and Examples</a>

 <a href="https://www.exandroid.dev/2021/03/21/capture-all-android-network-traffic/">-Capture all android network traffic</a>

 <a href="https://thexssrat.medium.com/analysing-javascript-files-for-bug-bounty-hunters-71e2727abebe">-Analysing JavaScript Files For Bug Bounty Hunters</a>